railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 If you click on the name of a partner the form view corresponding to that partner opens in Read-Only mode.
 In the list you could alternatively click the pencil icon to open the same form in Edit mode.
 Once you have a form you can toggle between the two modes by clicking  *Save*  or  *Cancel*  when in Edit mode and  *Edit*  when in Read-Only mode.

 When you're in Read-Only mode you can navigate through the whole list you selected, as though you were in the List view.
-In Read-Only mode you can also click  *Search*  to see the form in List view again.
+In Read-Only mode you can also click :guilabel:`Search` to see the form in List view again.

 .. index::
   single: Partner; Form View